 Emma Barnett is an award-winning journalist and broadcaster.

+She is the host of the BBC 5Live morning programme, 5Live Daily with Emma Barnett, which goes out Monday to Thursday 10am-1pm.
 The Wednesday edition is a politics special, coming live from Westminster.
 ‘Westminster Wednesdays’ sees Emma interview the great and good of politics - demanding answers to her listeners’ most pressing questions about life in Brexit Britain.
+Her interviews in the summer of 2017 with the Prime Minister and Jeremy Corbyn made front page news.

 She was previously the Sunday drive-time host on LBC, where she cut her radio teeth.